-Policy 5: Ensure provision of sustainable transport services to support the regeneration of Shoeburyness and other new developments in the Borough

-- Ensure infrastructure is planned for, to encourage and sustain economic growth and regeneration in key areas of the Borough: - o London Southend Airport and business parks - o Southend Central Area - o Shoeburyness and its employment areas - Work with bus operators to ensure developments are supported by frequent and punctual bus services. - Work with train operators to ensure regeneration is supported by a continued frequent and punctual service, and supports the use of off peak and local travel by train with appropriate ticketing and marketing incentives. - Implement a range of bus priority measures between Shoeburyness and the town centre to help improve bus journey times and punctuality, e.g. sert, a high quality, rapid public transit system. - Work with developers to ensure new developments maximise opportunities to encourage walking and cycling, and the use of public transport.
+Policy 5: Ensure provision of sustainable transport services to support the regeneration of Shoeburyness and other new developments in the Borough • Ensure infrastructure is planned for, to encourage and sustain economic growth and regeneration in key areas of the Borough: o London Southend Airport and business parks o Southend Central Area o Shoeburyness and its employment areas Work with bus operators to ensure developments are supported by frequent and punctual bus services.
+Work with train operators to ensure regeneration is supported by a continued frequent and punctual service, and supports the use of off peak and local travel by train with appropriate ticketing and marketing incentives.
+Implement a range of bus priority measures between Shoeburyness and the town centre to help improve bus journey times and punctuality. • Work with developers to ensure new developments maximise opportunities to encourage walking and cycling, and the use of public transport.
 The Development Planning Policy should be followed.

-Regeneration in Shoeburyness and other new developments in the town need to be supported by adequate provision of facilities that encourage the use of sustainable transport.
+- 5.37 Regeneration in Shoeburyness and other new developments in the town need to be supported by adequate provision of facilities that encourage the use of sustainable transport.
 It is the intention to ensure this happens at the planning stage so that regeneration and development helps to support measures such as the provision of walking and cycling routes and public transport infrastructure in the Borough.
-Developments associated with employment creation will need to provide facilities to support sustainable travel, for example, the provision of covered cycle parking and links to access bus routes.
+Developments associated with employment creation will need to provide facilities to support sustainable travel, for example, the provision of covered cycle parking and links to access bus routes. - 5.38 In addition work will continue with bus and train operators to ensure regeneration is supported by an adequate provision of public transport.
+In the case of buses a Southend-on-Sea Local Transport Plan 3 Our Strategy for Transport 2011/12, 2025/26 regined language 2015.

-In addition work will continue with bus and train operators to ensure regeneration is supported by an adequate provision of public transport.
-In the case of buses a programme of bus priority measures and, in the case of railway stations, the development of facilities to promote all sustainable modes carefully integrated with bus services and facilities.
+Our Strategy for Transport 2011/12 - 2025/26 revised January 2015 People - Place - Purpose programme of bus priority measures and, in the case of railway stations, the development of facilities to promote all sustainable modes carefully integrated with bus services and facilities.